Blendify/blender-manual/trunk/blender_docs/manual/editors/python_console.rst

 Python Console
 **************

-The Python console is a quick way to execute Python commands, with access to the entire Python API, command history and auto-complete.
+The Python console is a quick way to execute commands, with access to the entire Python API, command history and auto-complete.

 Its a good way to explore possibilities, which can then be pasted into larger scripts.